Hadeer Belal

 Biography

-In 2019 Hadeer completed her masters degree in Archaeology and Egyptology at Cairo University.
-Her thesis was a comparative linguistic study of Coptic legal documents.
+Hadeer holds a Master’s degree in Archaeology and Egyptology from Cairo University (2019), where her thesis offered a comparative linguistic study of Coptic legal documents.
+She is currently pursuing her PhD at the same institution.

 At the British Museum